ethanwicker/ethanwicker.github.io/_posts/2021-01-19-multiple-linear-regression-004.md

 ##### Non-linearity of the Response-Predictor Relationships

 A key assumption made by the linear regression model is linearity between the predictors and response.
-If this assumption is far from true for a particular dataset, then we should be skeptical of nearly all conclusions drawn from the model fit.
+If this assumption is not true for a particular dataset, then we should be skeptical of nearly all conclusions drawn from the model fit.

 One method of identifying non-linearity is the *residual plot*.
 In the multiple regression context, we plot the residuals $e_i = y_i - \hat{y_i}$ versus the fitted values $\hat{y_i}$.
 If the true relationship is approximately linear, we should see little to no discernible pattern in the residual plot.
 If, however, a pattern in the residual plot is present, this is a strong indication that non-linearity does exist.